stathism/ClaudeOnTheBeach/README.md

 ## 🎥 Demo Video

 Watch ClaudeOnTheBeach in action!
-See how easy it is to control your Mac terminal from anywhere:
+See how easy it is to control your Claude Code terminal from anywhere:

 ### 🎬 Watch the Demo
 <div>